 Other procedure rules for magistrates' courts and the Crown Court

-There are some other procedure rules for magistrates’ courts and the Crown Court made under section 144 of the Magistrates’ Courts Act 1980 for magistrates’ courts and under section 84 of the Senior Courts Act 1981 for the Crown Court.
+There are some other procedure rules for magistrates’ courts and for the Crown Court made under section 144 of the Magistrates’ Courts Act 1980 and section 84 of the Senior Courts Act 1981.
+The rules are listed on the Rules page.

-The Magistrates’ Courts (Amendment) Rules 2019
+Magistrates’ Courts (Amendment) Rules 2019

-- Remove the requirement for signatures on summonses and warrants;
+- remove the requirement for signatures on summonses and warrants.

-- Prescribe the form of warrants of arrest;
+- prescribe the form of warrants of arrest.